How to Get Into Brandeis University: Acceptance Rate & Strategies

 • Tips for applying

-• How to assess whether applying to the Brandeis is even worth the $80 application fee (for you)
+• How to assess whether applying to Brandeis is even worth the $80 application fee (for you)

 Brandeis Acceptance Rate